Egsagon/dashboard/readme.md

 ## Installation

+> [WARNING]
+> This project is configured for me only.
+> You have to change stuff to make it work on your end.

 - Clone the repo
 - Install python dependencies: `pip install flask flask-socketio eventlet pyyaml`
 - Some included modules require additional software:
-    - cells/home/buttons/* & cells/keyboard/*:
+    - cells/home/buttons/* & cells/keyboard/*: Requires AHK2
+    - cells/home/mouse: Requires PyWinUSB
-        - Requires AHK 3+
+    - cells/home/stats/gpu & temp: Requires Nvidia SMI
-    - cells/home/mouse
-        - `pip install pywinusb`

 - Create a SSL certificate inside /cert/.

 ## Starting up